Rishabh2804/Compter-Graphics-Friction-Visualization/Source Code/README.md

   - <b>void myinfo()</b>

-	    Introduces the creator of the Project (Of Course ME!).
+	    Introduces the creators of the Project (Of Course US!).

   - <b>void project info()</b>